GoogleCloudPlatform/community/tutorials/delete-idle-instances/index.md

 New Google Cloud users may be eligible for a [free trial](http://cloud.google.com/free-trial).

 ## Before you begin

+Note: The following steps create a new project and new VMs, so idle VM recommendations may not be generated until 14 days of system metrics are available.
+For immediate results, you can deploy this in an existing project with idle instances instead.

 1. If you don’t already have one, create a [Google Account](https://accounts.google.com/SignUp).